NepharaLabs/Nephara_App/docs/getting-started/quick-start.md

 # Quick Start Guide

-Get started with Necrona in just 5 minutes!
+Get started with NECRORA in just 5 minutes!
 This guide will walk you through setting up and making your first autonomous payment.

 ## What You'll Learn

-- How to access Necrona
+- How to access NECRORA
 - Making your first payment request
 - Understanding the autonomous payment flow
 - Best practices for safe usage